triton-inference-server/server/docs/build.rst

 Then use docker to build::

-  $ docker build --pull -t tensorrtserver .
+  $ docker build --pull -t tritonserver .

 Incremental Builds with Docker ..............................